system76/docs/_articles/install-davinci-resolve.md

 ---

-## Intel GPU's
+### GPU requirements

-DaVinci Resolve does not support Intel GPU's due to the lack of OpenCL support.
+DaVinci Resolve requires an NVIDIA GPU to run.
+(Intel GPUs lack the necessary OpenCL support.
+For AMD GPUs, the proprietary AMDGPU-PRO driver that Resolve depends on does not support the newer kernel versions that Pop!\_OS ships.)

 ### Install prerequisite packages